q-Special functions, a tutorial

 is invariant under transformations $z\mapsto qz$, each term in \eqtag{1.340} is a solution of \eqtag{1.310}.
 Thus everything works fine when we restrict ourselves to a subset of the form $\{z_0\,q^k\mid k\in\ZZ\}$.

 The $q$-analogue of the regular singularity at $z=1$ for the ordinary hypergeometric differential equation has to be treated in a different way.
 We can rewrite \eqtag{1.310} as

 It can be expected that the points $z=q^{c-a-b}$ and $z=q$, where the coefficient of $u(qz)$ respectively $u(q^{-1}z)$ vanishes, will replace the classical regular singularity $z=1$, see also \eqtag{1.175}, \eqtag{1.202} and \eqtag{1.220}.
-One can find solutions related to these singularities, for instance
+A systematic theory for such singularities has not yet been developed.